PAYMENTS IN KAZAKHSTAN

 Kazakhstan is a member of the Russian-led Eurasian Economic Union, whose formation was finalised in 2015.
 However, with a view to its long-standing open economy policy, the Kazakh government insists that joining the customs union will not preclude trade agreements with other countries and international organisations.

 In March 2020, the Concept of the Foreign Policy of Kazakhstan for 2020–2030 was announced.
 This is aimed at implementing progressive foreign policies, economic interest in the international arena to attract investment, and development of regional and multilateral diplomacy with key partners - including Russia, China, the US and EU countries.

 According to the National Bank of Kazakhstan, mobile apps, internet banking and other remote facilities are becoming the main channels for providing payment services to end users.
-As of 2020, 29 million online banking users were recorded, compared to 20 million in 2019.
-Over 14 million people were active monthly internet and mobile banking users in 2020, compared to 7 million in 2019.

 In May 2021, the National Bank of Kazakhstan announced the launch of a pilot national digital currency as a prospective form of money.
 The digital KZT would be a legal means of payment, a value measure, and a means of saving.